Pikachannel/bluesky-bots/README.md

 If you would like your data deleted from the bot, there are two options:

 **Automatic Deletion:**
-  1. Send a direct message to the bot.
+1. Send a direct message to the bot in the format:
-  2. Your message must contain `!delete`.
+   - `!delete`
-  3. You will receive a confirmation message once your data has been deleted from the bot's storage.
+2. Wait for the bot to respond **before** sending a new message.
-      - Do not send another message to the bot before the confirmation message is sent
+   - Responses may take up to 5 minutes.

 **Manual Deletion:**
   1. Contact Pikachannel via: